wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/README.md

 ## Abstract
 <!-- A short (~200 word) description of the technical issue being addressed. -->

-We introduce an open standard to link a cardano wallet adresses to a nickname.
+We introduce an open standard to link a cardano wallet address to a nickname.

-Any application that implements this standard achieves the following added values for end users:
+By implementing this standard, any «wallet app»[^WalletApp] achieves the following added values for end users:
 * Users are able to associate their nickname to their wallet, upon creating a wallet or afterwards.
 * To send assets from a wallet, their peers may use the nickname instead of the legacy wallet address.
 * In every context, the application displays the nickname for any wallet (if created).